19 Different Types of Axes And Where to Use Them

 5. Hudson Bay Axe

-Hudson Bay Axe is thought to have originated from “Biscayan” in Northern Spain, near France.
-French traders used this hand axe as a trade tool in their dealings with Native Americans for fur and other commodities in the Hudson Bay area, St. Lawrence River, and other trade routes.
+The Hudson Bay Axe was widely distributed by French traders who shared this common tool as part of their exchanges with Native Americans in and along the Hudson Bay area, the St. Lawrence River, and many other trade routes.

 6. Hatchet

-A hatchet (from the Old French hachete, a diminutive form of hache, ‘axe’ of Germanic origin) is a single-handed striking tool with a sharp blade on one side used to cut and split wood, and a hammerhead on the other side.
+A hatchet is a tool to be wielded with one hand.
+It has a single sharp blade on one end to cut and split wood, and then normally a hammerhead on the other side.

 7. Splitting Maul